MolimoWang/EventManagementSystem/02-analysis/documents/Common/08-modify_account.md

 # 08 Modify Account

 ## Basic Course of Events
-###Course of Events-- Administrator Modifying Other Accounts
+### ourse of Events-- Administrator Modifying Other Accounts
 - The administrator is on the view all accounts page(07-view_all_accounts.png).
 - The administrator selects the account to edit.
 - The system displays the modify account page (12-edit_user_account.png,13-edit_organizer_account.png,14-edit_administrator_account.png) which shows the details of the selected account as editable fields.